-Relationship between ABO Blood Group and Spontaneous Abortion

-Sixty-two articles in relation to ABO incompatibility and abortion have been published so far and one of the latest was published in 2011.
-Shortly after the ABO blood groups were discovered, attention was directed toward the possibility of harmful effects when mother and fetus have different blood groups.
+Relationship between ABO Blood Group and Spontaneous Abortion discovered, attention was directed toward the possibility of harmful effects when mother and fetus have different blood groups.
 As early as 1905 A. Dienst suggested that toxemia of pregnancy might be due to the transfusion of ABOincompatible fetal blood into the mother.
 This was not substantiated, and the problem of ABO interaction between mother and fetus was largely overshadowed by the more dramatic effects of Rh incompatibility leading to Rh hemolytic disease.
-Nevertheless. work has continued on ABO interactions. and particularly ABO on incompatibility in which the maternal and paternal blood groups are such that the father would be unable to donate blood to the mother.
+Nevertheless. work has continued on ABO interactions. particularly ABO incompatibility in which the maternal and paternal blood groups are such that the father would be unable to donate blood to the mother.
 Thus, although the blood groups are different, an A mother and an O father would be ABO-compatible, but an O mother and an A father would be defined as an ABO incompatible mating.
-A further complication is that a father with blood group A may be homozygous AA or heterozygous AO, and thus an ABO-incompatible mating in which the father is A and the mother O may produce a compatible O or an incompatible A fetus.
+A further